ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

-- An example of how adding more training data can benefit model performance more than an increase in model size: Yuval Kirstain et al., â€œA Few More Examples May Be Worth Billions of Parametersâ€?
+- An example of how adding more training data can benefit model performance more than an increase in model size: Yuval Kirstain et al., "A Few More Examples May Be Worth Billions of Parameters"?
   (2021), <https://arxiv.org/abs/2110.04374>.

 - Cleanlab is an open source library that includes methods for improving